 Moving on well and swiftly, hiking in winter could bring about some complications that are undesirable.
 These complications could even cause death instantly and spontaneously.
 Some of these complications are hypothermia and Frost-nip.

 With hypothermia, your body lacks the immunity to generate sufficient heat to suffice your body.
 This condition is life-threatening and requires a speedy response.
 It is caused by prolonged air temperature exposure as well as submersion in 60s temperature water.
 The lower the temperature levels, the faster you get hypothermia and the lesser timer you will possess to treat it.

-Treatment of hypothermia is done via restoring the body temperature and getting the victim to indoors.
-Use warmer blankets, hot water containers and anything that could help them get warm.
+Treatment of hypothermia is done via restoring the body temperature and getting the victim indoors.
+Use warmer blankets, hot water containers, and anything that could help them get warm.

 Treatment of Frostbite – take the Frost-nip victim to dry and warm locations preferably indoors.
 Rewarm the part that is affected.
 Use water from 100F to rewarm.
 Do not rewarm the body outside because it will still freeze.

 In a recap statement, it is with a due hope that you have immensely learned a lot about winter hiking and all about it.
 Dependent on where it is you’re going for cold weather hiking it is wise to have sufficient plus extra gear like hiking winter jackets, parkas, crampons, etc.

 The essential aspect is that you should take with you your common sense which to some is uncommon.
 Not to be rude but you should at some times compromise or shorten your hike.
 Alternatively, go for an alternate trail if the place you’re going has adverse cold conditions.
 If you loved this guide, do share it with your comrades till then happy cold weather hiking.